St Edward's Church, Stow-on-the-Wold: Description

 The church features a mixture of architectural styles due to additions and renovations over several centuries.
 The floor plan is Cruciform, including a four-bay nave with north and south porches, wide aisles, a tower in the south transept position, a north transept and a three-bay chancel with organ chamber and vestry.
 The walls are rubble built, the roof is Cotswold stone, and the ashlar tower has parapets.
 The remaining Norman work is confined to the buttresses and some chip-carved string at the west end of the church.

 The south porch is gabled, and the shallow north porch from the 17th century masks a 13th-century moulding on the north door, which is framed by yew trees.
 The north aisle features three late tracery windows and one small 13th century lancet, and the south aisle features 14th century tracery.
 The chancel includes tall 14th century windows which have been restored, and a flowing east window designed by Pearson.

 The west window is from the 14th century and reticulated with an ogee arch which ends in a canopied niche.
 The north transept is probably 13th century and features two lancets flanking the 15th century east window.
 Tudor windows line the north transept and lie on the west side of the aisles.
 Square-headed clerestory windows feature a stilted drip moulding.
 In the interior of the church, the arcades date principally from the 13th century and incorporate older 12th century structure, but the work is not uniform.
 The north transept is divided from the north aisle by a double arcade.
-The chancel features a 14th-century truss-rafter roof, and a decorated piscina and part of a sedilia retaining traces of color are fitted under the first south window, which is lowered to accommodate them.
+The chancel features a 14th-century truss-rafter roof, and a decorated piscina and part of a sedilia retaining traces of colour are fitted under the first south window, which is lowered to accommodate them.
 The chancel arch is of plain half-round structure with no springing.
 The organ is blocked, and a chamber arch and two medieval tile settings have been excavated at west end.
 The nave roof is 19th century, but one of the 15th century corbel beams bears the arms of John Weston, who served as rector from 1416 to 1438.
 The font is in goblet style from the late 16th century, and the stained glass was provided by Wailes and Strang, a 19th-century firm notable for English church window designs.